Azure/azure-iot-sdk-node/device/core/readme.md

 Use the Azure IoT device SDK to:
 * Send event data to Azure IoT Hub.
 * Receive messages from IoT Hub.
-* Communicate with the service via MQTT (optionally over WebSockets, AMQP (optionally over WebSockets),  or HTTP.
+* Communicate with the service via MQTT (optionally over WebSockets), AMQP (optionally over WebSockets),  or HTTP.
 * Synchronize an Azure IoT Hub device Twin with Azure IoT Hub from a device
 * Implement Azure IoT Hub Direct Device Methods on devices
 * Implement Azure IoT Device Mangement features on devices

 ## Prerequisites
-You need to install **Node.js** JavaScript runtime environment for Azure IoT JavaScript client SDK to run on your platform.
-For downloading Node.js refer to [Node.js][nodejs_lnk].
-To check if your platform (OS) is **supported** check if install package is available at [Node.js][nodejs_dwld_lnk].
+You need to install the [Node.js][nodejs_lnk] JavaScript runtime environment to run the Azure IoT JavaScript client SDK on your platform.
+To check if Node.js supports your platform (OS), verify that an install package is available on the [Node.js download page][nodejs_dwld_lnk].

-[npm][npm_lnk] is a package manager command line tool that will be included when Node.js is installed.
-This is the tool that you will use to install Azure IoT node.js client side SDK.
+[npm][npm_lnk] is a command-line package manager that is installed with Node.js is installed, and will be used to install Azure IoT node.js client side SDK.

-## Install
+## Installation

 `npm install -g azure-iot-device` to get the latest version.

 ## Getting Started

 This package contains the core components of the Azure IoT device SDK, but doesn't include a transport over which to communicate with Azure IoT Hub.
-Your application must require a transport package in addition to the core package to do something useful.
+Your application **must** require a transport package in addition to the core package to do something useful.

 For example, if you want to send an event from your device to an IoT Hub _using the AMQP protocol_ you must first install the **azure-iot-device-amqp** package: